VaAndCob/XMeter-OBD2-Gauge/README.md

 *   **Microcontroller:** The hardware is powered by an 8051-family microcontroller.
 *   **OBD2 Interface:** It uses an ELM327-compatible chip for vehicle communication.
 *   **Firmware:** The firmware is written in Assembly language.
-*   **PC Software:** The updater and configuration utility was programmed in Delphi 7.
+*   **PC Software:** The updater and configuration utility were programmed in Delphi 7.

 ## Features